Peloponnesian War: Athens recovers

-Achaemenid's support for Sparta (414–404 BC)
+Achaemenid's support for Sparta (413–404 BC)

-From 414 BC, Darius II, ruler of the Achaemenid Empire had started to resent increasing Athenian power in the Aegean.
-He had his satrap Tissaphernes make alliance with Sparta against Athens.
-In 412 BC this led to the Persian reconquest of most of Ionia.
+From 414 BC, Darius II, ruler of the Achaemenid Empire had started to resent increasing Athenian power in the Aegean Sea.
+When in 413 BC, Athens supported the rebel Amorges in Caria, Darius II would not have responded had not the Athenian power been broken in the same year at Syracuse.
+As a result of that event, Darius II gave orders to his satraps in Asia Minor, Tissaphernes and Pharnabazus, to send in the overdue tribute of the Greek towns and to begin a war with Athens.
+To support the war with Athens, the Persian satraps entered into an alliance with Sparta.
+In 412 BC, this led to the Persian reconquest of most of Ionia.
 Tissaphernes also helped fund the Peloponnesian fleet.
+However, Tissaphernes was unwilling to take action and tried to achieve his aim through astute and often perfidious negotiations.
+Alcibiades persuaded him that Persia's best policy was to keep the balance between Athens and Sparta, and rivalry with his neighbour Pharnabazus of Hellespontic Phrygia still further lessened his willingness to act against the Greeks.

+Cyrus' support for Sparta (408–404 BC)

 Facing the resurgence of Athens, from 408 BC, Darius II decided to continue the war against Athens and give stronger support to the Spartans.
 He sent his son Cyrus the Younger into Asia Minor as satrap of Lydia, Phrygia Major and Cappadocia, and general commander (Karanos, κἀρανος) of the Persian troops.
 There, Cyrus allied with the Spartan general Lysander.
 In him, Cyrus found a man willing to help him become king, just as Lysander himself hoped to become absolute ruler of Greece by the aid of the Persian prince.
 Thus, Cyrus put all his means at the disposal of Lysander in the Peloponnesian War.
 When Cyrus was recalled to Susa by his dying father Darius, he gave Lysander the revenues from all of his cities of Asia Minor.

 Cyrus the Younger would later obtain the support of the Spartans in return, after having asked them "to show themselves as good friend to him, as he had been to them during their war against Athens", when he led his own expedition to Susa in 401 BC in order to topple his brother, Artaxerxes II.